 When you have something to look forward to and work on, this can improve your mood and show you have a lot going for yourself!

-I love manifesting specific goals for my mental health and personal brand.
-There’s something encouraging about seeing your goals written down!
+It’s encouraging to see your goals written down!
 It gives you the motivation to work on them every day.

 Reduces Negative Thoughts

 The last benefit of writing in a journal is it helps you challenge negative thoughts.

 My therapist helped me realize that most of the time, our negative thoughts are exaggerated and don’t make sense.
 When you notice negativity popping up, you want to put a stop to it and replace it with something positive.